-- Still Ready for Work programme: Business in the Community Scotland’s programme of online workshops will support individuals 50+ who wish to return to work or explore a role in a different business.
-Individuals will have the opportunity to participate in short online workshops to increase confidence in exploring and preparing for the current job market.
-Online workshops cover the following topics – Assess your skills, Job search in the digital age, Create your social media profile, CV’s and applications and Interview skills.
-Click here to sign up to one of our upcoming workshops.
+Business in the Community Scotland’s programme of online workshops support individuals 50+ who wish to return to work or explore a role in a different business.
+Individuals have the opportunity to participate in short online workshops to increase confidence in exploring and preparing for the current job market.
+Online workshops cover the following topics – Skills Assessment, Job search in the digital age, Creating a social media profile (Linked In), CVs and applications and Interview skills.

 Please click on the region below to find out what support is available in your area, and how we can help.

 Age at Work is not delivered in England by Business in the Community, but we can support your business to respond to our ageing population and the needs of older workers in other ways.
-Learn more about Business in the Community’s work on age in England.
+Learn more about Business in the Community’s work on age nationally.